Charter Review Committee

 To Falmouth Citizens:

-We are embarking now the more demanding work developing “provisional recommendations” for language changes.
+We are embarking now on the more demanding work developing “provisional recommendations” for language changes.
 These will be added to the linked document below, “Developing Charter Recommendations.”
 We will be gathering community input and reactions from officials before creating the final recommended language.
 That will be sent in July to the Board of Selectmen for their review and action.
 These ideas move to the 2019 fall town meeting for action and then to a public vote as ballot questions in spring 2020.

-• developed ideas from our own study of the Charter and charters of similar towns
+- developed ideas from our own study of the Charter and charters of similar towns

-• and during all of that, developed an “Evolving List of Questions” (see the link below) currently numbering 43 items.
+- developed an “Evolving List of Questions” (see the link below) currently numbering 44 items.
 Some clearly relate to Charter language; others may need revision of policies and practices; some will not be pursued.